2021-2022 Graduate Student Fellowships

-Each award will include tuition, health insurance, a stipend of $24,250, a research budget of $2,000, and affiliation with the Robert Penn Warren Center for the Humanities.
-The competition is open to those students in the humanities and qualitative social sciences in the College of Arts and Science whose dissertation director and Director of Graduate Studies approve a timetable for the dissertation's completion by August 2014.
-One fellowship is funded by the American Studies Program and hence is designated to support a graduate student whose dissertation research is in the area of American Studies.
+Each award will include tuition, student health insurance coverage*, a stipend of $26,500, a research budget of $2,000, and affiliation with the Robert Penn Warren Center for the Humanities.
+The competition is open to those students in the humanities and qualitative social sciences in the College of Arts and Science whose dissertation director and Director of Graduate Studies approve a timetable for the dissertation's completion by August 2022.

 During the fellowship year, students will be expected to dedicate themselves full-time to dissertation research and writing.
-They may not be supported by other funds--with the exception of a Dissertation Enhancement Award--or hold other employment, including any type of teaching, during the academic year in which they hold the award: September 1, 2013-May 30, 2014.
+They may not be supported by other funds--with the exception of a Dissertation Enhancement Award--or hold other employment, during the academic year of 2021-2022.
 As part of their affiliation with the Robert Penn Warren Center for the Humanities, Fellows will be integrated into the center's interdisciplinary scholarly community through participation in a weekly seminar, occasional seminars with visiting speakers, and special events.
 As the capstone of their fellowship experience, each Fellow will present a public lecture through the Warren Center in the spring semester.

-4) Two letters of recommendation (including one from the dissertation director) that address the candidate's qualifications for the award and his or her ability to finish the dissertation during the fellowship year.
-The letter writers may also wish to address how the candidates' work would fit into an interdisciplinary graduate student seminar.
-Letters should be sent directly to the Warren Center by the recommenders.
+3) Two letters of recommendation (including one from the dissertation director) that address the candidate's qualifications for the award and his or her ability to finish the dissertation during the fellowship year.
+The letter writers may also wish to address how the candidate's work would fit into an interdisciplinary graduate student seminar.
+Letters should be sent to Mary Gray Lindstrom by the recommenders.